Change Password

 Description

-edge_schema_property []"@<schema>?.<property>" / / No Numeric edge properties used as edge weights, summing values across the specified properties; edges without the specified properties are ignored.
+edge_schema_property []"@<schema>?.<property>" / / No Specifies numeric edge properties used as weights by summing their values.
+Only properties of numeric type are considered, and edges without these properties are ignored.

 dimension Integer ≥2 / No Dimensionality of the embeddings.